spatialos/gdk-for-unity/docs/reference/concepts/deployments.md

 ## Local deployment

-Before starting a local deployment, you can set a custom snapshot as your deployment's launch snapshot.
-To do so select **SpatialOS** > **GDK tools configuration** and then select the file on the **Selected snapshot path** option.

 To start a local deployment, in your Unity Editor, select **SpatialOS** > **Local Launch**.

 This starts a local version of the SpatialOS Runtime on your development machine together with all server-workers specified in the launch configuration you selected.